-This scholarship is awarded to a student from one of the Catholic high schools in the Diocese of Calgary who demonstrates outstanding scholastic achievement and who has been active in his or her parish in ministry or another formal parish program.
-A candidate must submit a letter from his or her parish priest describing level of involvement in activities such as liturgy, music, ministry, catechetics or other parish activities.
+This scholarship is awarded to a student from one of the Catholic high schools in the Diocese of Calgary who demonstrates outstanding scholastic achievement and who has been active in a parish in ministry or another formal parish program.
+Candidates must submit a letter from their parish priest describing their level of involvement in activities such as liturgy, music, ministry, catechetics or other parish activities.
 This scholarship is provided by the Knights of Columbus Council 9658 of the Monsignor John S. Smith Council.